AdrianoPoier/ESP32-Oscilloscope-Arduino/README.md

 ## Installation

 The folder 'oscilloscope' is the Arduino project.
-Install the [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI "GitHub page") libray in the Arduino IDE, it should be available in the IDE instalation page.
+Install the [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI "GitHub page") libray in the Arduino IDE, it should be available in the IDE's library manager.
 Make shure to configure the user setup file of the TFT_eSPI, the LCD used is the ST7796.

 For the pins, I have used the VSPI for touch and LCD, and: